pagkly/Zed/Investopedia/Investing/Asset Turnover Ratio.md

 The asset turnover ratio uses the value of a company's assets in the denominator of the formula.
 To determine the value of a company's assets, the average value of the assets for the year needs to first be calculated.

-1. Locate the value of the company's assets on the balance sheet as of the start of the year.
+1. Locate the value of the company's assets on the [[Balance Sheet]] as of the start of the year.
 2. Locate the ending balance or value of the company's assets at the end of the year.
 3. Add the beginning asset value to the ending value and divide the sum by two, which will provide an average value of the assets for the year.
 4. Locate total sales—it could be listed as revenue—on the income statement.